Platts seen expanding role in biofuels in Kingsman deal

 Under pressure to curb speculation blamed for huge swings in the market, the Group of 20 (G20) top economies last year asked the International Organisation of Securities Commissions (IOSCO) to look into the role of price reporting agencies (PRAs).

-The lead agencies are Platts, ICIS, a unit of Reed Elsevier (REL.L), and privately held Argus Media.
+The lead agencies are Platts, ICIS, a unit of Reed Elsevier , and privately held Argus Media.

 A draft final report of IOSCO's "Principles for Oil Price Reporting Agencies", seen by Reuters last month, sets guidelines that largely reinforce their existing practices.